You need to enable JavaScript to run this app.

 Month-by-Month

-Understanding Greece weather is one of the most important steps when planning a well-balanced trip, whether your goal is island relaxation, cultural sightseeing, or scenic road journeys through the mainland.
-Greece enjoys a Mediterranean climate, but conditions vary noticeably by season and region—from breezy coastlines and sun-drenched islands to cooler mountain interiors.
-Below is a practical month-by-month overview to help you choose the ideal time for your travel plans.
+Understanding Greece weather is one of the most important steps when planning a well-balanced trip to Greece, whether your goal is island relaxation, cultural sightseeing, or scenic road journeys through the mainland.
+Greece enjoys a typical mediterranean climate, but conditions vary noticeably by season and region — from breezy coastlines and sun-drenched Greek islands to cooler mountainous areas.
+Below is a practical month-by-month overview to help you choose the best time to visit Greece for your travel style.

 Last updated: 15.12.2025